aguinane/nyum/_recipes/chocolate-mud-cake.md

 ---

-> Pour into greased baking tin and bake until a skewer in the middle comes out clean.
+> Pour into greased baking tin and bake for about an hour, until a skewer in the middle is not too wet.

 ---